-We have examined the Portland Children's Levy's compliance with laws and regulations outlined in Measure 26-150, the five-year levy renewed by voters in November 2013, for the year ended June 30, 2016.
-Management is responsible for Portland Children's Levy's compliance with those requirements.
-Our responsibility is to express an opinion on Portland Children's Levy's compliance based on our examination.
+We have examined the Portland Children's Levy's compliance with laws and regulations outlined in Measure 26-150, the five-year levy renewed by voters in November 2013, for the year ended June 30, 2018.
+Management of Portland Children's Levy is responsible for Portland Children's Levy's compliance with those specified requirements.
+Our responsibility is to express an opinion on Portland Children's Levy's compliance with the specified requirements based on our examination.

 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-Those standards require that we plan and perform the examination to obtain reasonable assurance about whether Portland Children's Levy compliance, in all material respects, with the requirements of measure 26-150.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether Portland Children's Levy complied, in all material respects, with the specified requirements of measure 26-150.
 An examination involves performing procedures to obtain evidence about whether Portland Children's Levy complied with the measure 26-150 requirements.
 The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.